Skip to Content

 Sipidan (an island off Borneo) is the top-rated dive spot in Malaysia with a massive variety of sea life to spot.
 This hotel is best for scuba divers wanting to visit this remote spot.
 Borneo is better suited to diving than either snorkelling or sunbathing so if it isn’t your thing then the other islands would be better.

-Malacca With Kids
+Malacca Malaysia With Kids

 Melacca Malaysia Red Doors

-You’d be hard placed to find anywhere as pretty, culturally diverse and fascinating as Malacca’s restored Old Town.
+You’d be hard-placed to find anywhere as pretty, culturally diverse and fascinating as Malacca’s restored Old Town.

 You can’t visit Malacca (Melaka) without visiting the famous Jonker Street.
 This whole area of old Malacca is a great place to stay and explore over a few days.
 This is another good spot to linger a few days with your family, to do that, book a home or apartment rental.